gndfjrkfjrk79-creator/aichatbot.github.io/README.md

             if (lower.match(/\d+\s*[\+\-\*\/]\s*\d+/)) {
                 try {
                     var result = eval(lower.replace(/[^0-9+\-*/().]/g, ''));
-                    response = "🧮 " + lower + " = " + result;
+                    response = "The answer is " + result + ".";
                 } catch(e) {}
             }

             // Greetings
             if (!response && (lower.includes('hello') || lower.includes('hi') || lower.includes('hey'))) {
-                response = "👋 Hey!
-Ask me about Roblox Studio or ANY question you have!";
+                response = "Hello!
+How can I assist you today?
+I specialize in Roblox Studio development but can help with other topics as well.";
             }

             if (!response && lower.includes('thank')) {
-                response = "😊 You're welcome!
-What else can I help with?";
+                response = "You're welcome!
+Feel free to ask if you need anything else.";
             }

             // Jokes